 When adding chemicals to the pool, some cloudiness may occur.
 This is to be expected until the water has had a chance to work and balance.
 This should clear up within 24 - 48 hours.

-Note: Manual chemical dosing shall only be done with the pool is closed to the public.
+Note: Manual chemical dosing shall only be done when the pool is closed to the public.
+The pool shall be closed for at least one hour following the manual addition of any chemical directly to the pool water.